buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 ```

 ###2.
 Pre-process the Data
+As part of the pre-processing routine, an effort was made to identify any potential new series which could be created from mathematical operations or categorization of the existing variables.

-Create a new series which shows the ratio of free sulfur dioxide to total sulfur dioxide.
+A new series of the ratio between free sulfur dioxide and total sulfur dioxide was created named 'sulf.ratio'.

+The below Shows a summary of the generated sulf.ratio variable.

 ```r
 summary(data_wine$sulf.ratio)